evolution-cms/installer/README.md

 Changelog:

+Version 1.5.0-beta
+(26-06-2015)
+- Change links back to MODX repository direct links
+- Modified cURL code to emulate CURLOPT_FOLLOWLOCATION for systems with open_basedir and safe_mode

 Version 1.4.3
 (24-06-2015)
 - Changed links to direct links to AWS to solve problems with servers that have open_basedir or safe_mode enabled.